stephenberry/glaze/README.md

 }
 ```

 The `json_stream_reader` reads and parses values incrementally, enabling processing of arbitrarily large streams with fixed memory.
-See [Writing](https://stephenberry.github.io/glaze/writing/) for details on `basic_istream_buffer` and the `byte_input_stream` concept.
+See [Streaming I/O](https://stephenberry.github.io/glaze/streaming/) for details on `basic_istream_buffer` and the `byte_input_stream` concept.

 ## Compiler/System Support